RegularAlicorn/sysadmin-101/wsus/scans.md

 # Scanning for Updates
+Scanning for Windows Updates does not scale well with UI interactions.
+Also sometimes you will need to either fix broken updates, test updates or start updates immediately.
+The first step is to automate updates with group policies on a bigger scale.
+For special cases you can use the following tools.

 ## Wuauclt.exe
-Windows Update Automatic Update Client (wuauclt) is included up until Windows 7 and Server 2012R2.
-This tool is a commmand utility for windows updates.
+Windows Update Automatic Update Client (wuauclt) is included up until **Windows 7 and Server 2012R2**.

 Command | Description
 --------|------------